-- Increasing temperatures and the frequency of very hot days exacerbate the impacts of heat stress on crops, livestock and natural areas - · Fewer cold days may lead to inadequate winter chilling. - Worsening storm intensity increases damage to crops and infrastructure. - Higher CO2 expands yields but can reduce quality.
+- Increasing temperatures and the frequency of very hot days exacerbate the impacts of heat stress on crops, livestock and natural areas - Fewer cold days may lead to inadequate winter chilling. - Weather patterns are affecting terrestrial and aquatic systems including native animals and pollinating insects - Worsening storm intensity increases damage to crops and infrastructure. - Higher CO2 expands yields but can reduce quality.